2016 Melbourne Storm season: Jersey

-In November 2015 the Melbourne Storm signed a new 5-year deal with Melbourne-based manufacturer STAR.
-New Home and Away jerseys have been designed for the upcoming season.
-The Home jersey is predominantly Navy Blue at the Top and morphing into purple as you move down the jersey, the lightning bolts also make a return on the sides of the jersey.
-The Away jersey is a striking white top with a Navy Blue and Purple V across the chest.
+In November 2015 the Melbourne Storm signed a new five-year deal with Melbourne-based manufacturer STAR.
+New home and away jerseys were designed for the upcoming season.
+The home jersey is predominantly navy blue at the top, which morphs into purple father down.
+The lightning bolts also make a return on the sides of the jersey.
+The away jersey is a striking white top with a navy blue and purple V across the chest.